diovoemor/winbro/README.md

     To use:

-    Place winbro.bat in brotly source's base folder and run.
+    Place winbro.bat in Brotli source's base folder and run.